Bandish Bandits: Soundtrack

+Season 1

-The music for Bandish Bandits was composed by Shankar–Ehsaan–Loy, in their debut composition for web series.
+The music for the first season ofBandish Bandits was composed by Shankar–Ehsaan–Loy, in their debut composition for a streaming series.
 On their inclusion, the composers stated that the background score will work in tandem to the story-line and building the scenes, the songs in this series form a part of the core narrative.
 The 11-song soundtrack album features lyrics by Divyanshu Malhotra, Tanishk S Nabar, Sameer Samant and also consists traditional verses.
 The soundtrack album was released on 27 July 2020, and received positive response from critics.
 Devarsi Ghosh of Scroll.in opined that "The blend of easy-listening pop and soaring semi-classical tunes brings to mind the trio's vast body of work".
 Baradwaj Rangan of Film Companion praised the album as a "magnificent east-meets-west soundtrack".
 Karthik Srinivasan of Milliblog hailed as "one of the best soundtracks in Hindi in recent times".
 Vipin Nair of Music Aloud reviewed as "a solid piece of work, despite noty being an extraordinary work by the trio (Shankar Mahadevan, Ehsaan Noorani and Loy Mendonsa), when it comes to classical fusion".

+Season 2

 Release

 On 15 July 2019, Amazon Prime Video announced the series officially, with a first look and teaser being released to coincide the Prime Day celebrations.
 The series was initially scheduled to release in the last quarter of 2019.
 However, the series was scheduled for a release date in late 2020.
 On 13 July 2020, the makers unveiled the first look motion poster of the series, followed by the teaser on 16 July, and the trailer on 20 July.
 As a part of the promotional strategy, the makers hosted a virtual music concert on 3 August 2020, with Shankar–Ehsaan–Loy, Prateek Kuhad, Lisa Mishra, Armaan Malik, Jonita Gandhi and Mame Khan, giving live performances.
 The series premiered on 4 August 2020 on Amazon Prime Video.
 On 11 December 2020, the makers released the Tamil and Telugu dubbed versions of the series.

+On 21 November 2024, second season of Bandish Bandits was released on Amazon Prime Video.